Project management and implementation for the Post-Earthquake Reconstruction Framework Loan

 Project description:

-The project is a multi-sector framework loan intended to finance the reconstruction of small scale damaged infrastructure to cope with the consequences of the earthquake of 16 April 2016 that ravaged large areas of western Ecuador.
-The loan will focus on the province of Manabi, particularly on the sub-region of Portoviejo which is one of the most affected and Esmeraldas.
-The reconstruction will follow an integrated territorial approach aiming at restoring, and where possible improving, the population’s living conditions.
-It will comply with anti-seismic measures and the Ecuadorian Construction Building Code.
+The project was a multi-sector framework loan intended to finance the reconstruction of small scale damaged infrastructure to cope with the consequences of the earthquake of 16 April 2016 that ravaged large areas of Ecuador’s Pacific coastal provinces.
+The loan focused on the provinces of Manabi and Esmeraldas, which were the most affected provinces.
+The reconstruction followed an integrated territorial approach with the aim of restoring, and where possible improving, the population’s living conditions.
+It complied with seismic-resistant measures and applied the Ecuadorian Construction Building Code.

 Service description:

-• Provide administrative, technical and financial project management and staff management as well as ensure implementation procedures following national priorities and EIB’s framework loan guidelines and standards;
+• To provide administrative, technical and financial project management and staff management as well as to ensure implementation procedures following national priorities and EIB’s framework loan guidelines and standards;

-• Ensure that the PER Framework Loan is being used in accordance with the Post Disaster Needs Assessment (PDNA), post disaster investment strategy and EIB loan agreement.
-Prepare for adequate planning of disbursements.
+• Prepare for adequate planning of disbursements.
 Ensure that the selection of recovery projects, time schedule and implementation phases will enable a timely, effective and efficient response to the needs of the beneficiaries;

 • Ensure that the PER Framework Loan will be implemented according to the loan agreement between the GoE and EIB;

-• Implementation of a communication campaign to increase knowledge and understanding among people in Ecuador of EU and EIB support for the post-earthquake reconstruction projects and how this benefits the people in Ecuador; and
+• Implementation of a communication campaign, to increase knowledge and understanding among people in Ecuador of EU and EIB support for the Post-Earthquake Reconstruction projects and how this benefits the people in Ecuador.

 • Ensure quality project implementation and delivery of benefits to the direct victims of the earthquake in a transparent, sustainable and inclusive manner.